filipecosta90/memtier_benchmark/README.md

 By default Memtier will output the 50th, 99th, and 99.9th percentiles.
 They are the latency thresholds at which 50%, 99%, and 99.9% of commands are faster than that particular presented value.
-To output different percentiles you should use the --print-quantiles option followed by the comma separated list of values ( example: `--print-quantiles 90,99,99.9,99.99` ).
+To output different percentiles you should use the --print-percentiles option followed by the comma separated list of values ( example: `--print-percentiles 90,99,99.9,99.99` ).

 #### Saving the full latency spectrum
 To save the full latencies you should use the --hdr-file-prefix option followed by the prefix name you wish the filenames to have.